vtex-apps/store-icons/docs/ICONPACK.md

 # Icon Pack list

-  Here we describe all our SVG fragment identifiers.
+Check out the available icons to use in your store described in [Store Icon](https://developers.vtex.com/docs/apps/vtex.store-icons) guide.

 ## Usage

 Add the `vtex.store-icons` to your dependencies in `manifest.json`.

-This an example that shows you how to use it.
+This is an example that shows you how to use it:

 ```javascript
   import React from 'react'